soneill2210/First-Project/README.md

 4. From that point on throughout working on my project I would commit to Github often in order to keep my most recent changed stored in my repository.

+### How to run code locally

+In order to run my code locally, users can download a local copy of my code to their desktop by completing the following steps:

+1. Go to my GitHub repository.
+2. Click on 'Clone or download'.
+3. Click on 'Download ZIP'.
+4. Once downloaded, extract the zip file's contents and run my website locally.

 ### Running Code Locally

 To run my code locally, users can download a local copy of my code to their desktop by completing the following steps: